Pelargonium peltatum

 - Poison Symptoms:

-- Vomiting, anorexia, dermatitis Primarily GI upset.
-Could also see ataxia, muscle weakness, depression or hypothermia in larger exposures, cats are most sensitive.
+- Vomiting, anorexia when consumed in quantity.
+Primarily GI upset, but also ataxia, muscle weakness, depression or hypothermia in larger exposures.
+Cats are most sensitive.
+Contact (allergic) dermatitis is mild.

 - Poison Toxic Principle: